Food news: the good, the bad & the bacon

 Ridiculously delicious and 100% Aussie

 Australian peanut butter brand Ridiculously Delicious has launched a new range of peanut spreads and snacks.
-The Aussie-owned brand already offers delicious home-style peanut butter cookie chips, peanut butter bars and traditional peanut butter in smooth and crunchy varieties.
+The Aussie brand already offers delicious home-style peanut butter cookie chips, peanut butter bars and traditional peanut butter.
 Now they’ve introduced chocolate peanut butters, peanut brittle and “Crazy Crunch” peanut butter to the line-up.
-Each product contains locally sourced and manufactured ingredients, and all products are made using 100 percent Australian peanuts grown around the “peanut capital” of Kingaroy in Queensland.
+Each product contains locally sourced and manufactured ingredients.
+And all products are made using 100 percent Australian peanuts grown around the “peanut capital” of Kingaroy in Queensland.
+You can find them in independent supermarkets and health food stores.

 You’re bacon me hungry

-Speaking of ridiculously delicious, Melbourne’s Saltsmith is pushing the bacon boundaries with handmade, free-range bacon products that will challenge your perceptions of the humble bacon rasher.
-The team combines Victoria’s best free-range pork with innovative processing techniques to create a completely unique product.
-While most other producers focus their product range on different cuts of bacon, at Saltsmith you’ll only find streaky bacon, but each product is cured and smoked differently to create new-world flavours, including Four Pepper Bacon – perfect for a homemade, peppery carbonara – and Maple Whisky Bacon, a collaboration with Melbourne brand Starward Whisky.
-Each rasher is dry-cured for seven days, then cold smoked using woods such as peach and cherry woods, whisky barrels and Australian red gum.
+Speaking of ridiculously delicious, Melbourne’s Saltsmith is pushing the bacon boundaries.
+Its handmade, free-range bacon will challenge your perceptions of the humble rasher.
+The team combines Victoria’s best free-range pork with innovative processing techniques to create a unique product.
+While most producers focus their range on different cuts, at Saltsmith you’ll only find streaky bacon.
+But each product is cured and smoked differently to create new-world flavours.
 It’s bacon like you’ve never experienced it before.
+You can find it at Queen Victoria Market every Saturday, St Ali‘s deli or online at saltsmith.com.au

 Geezy, that was quick

 Another week, another online grocery delivery service.
 Geezy Go, Australia’s newest on-demand food and grocery delivery service, is offering delivery to your door in less than 20 minutes.
-Geezy Go is currently servicing 60+ suburbs in the CBD, inner west and upper north shore of Sydney, with further sites being earmarked for roll-out across Australia over the next six to 12 months.
-The average order delivery time is just 11 minutes, with no minimal spend and a delivery fee of only $3.99.
+Geezy Go is currently servicing 60+ suburbs in the CBD, inner west and upper north shore of Sydney.
+Further sites are earmarked for roll-out across Australia over the next six to 12 months.
+And the average delivery time is just 11 minutes.
+There’s no minimum spend and the delivery fee is only $3.99.
 The service is open from 10am to 6pm every day.

 Truffle season is (almost) over

-This week, Eativity shared some top tips on how to eat your way to a healthier microbiome and cooked up tasty plant-based versions of classic Aussie family favourite dishes.
-We were also inspired by the resilience and fortitude of NSW oyster farmers, and found out why it’s about time we all stopped treating soil like, well, dirt.
+This week, Eativity shared some top tips on how to eat your way to a healthier microbiome.
+We also cooked up tasty plant-based versions of classic Aussie family favourite dishes.
+NSW oyster farmers‘ resilience and fortitude also inspired us, and we found out why it’s about time we all stopped treating soil like, well, dirt.
 Finally, we shone a light on the amazing producers who were the ultimate winners of the 2021 delicious. produce awards.